 “Our Senix sensors have worked flawlessly since they were installed more than 10 years ago,” Perkins said.
 “We just turn them on when sugaring season begins and they work without interruption until the season ends one or two months later.”

 The University of Vermont has been conducting basic and applied maple research since the 1890s.
-It’s safe to assume that UVM and the Proctor Maple Research Center will be involved in maple syrup research, best practices, demonstrations, and education for years to come.
+It’s safe to assume that UVM and the Proctor Maple Research Center will be involved in maple syrup production, research, best practices, and education for years to come.

 It’s also safe to assume they will continue to rely on the durability and reliability of Senix ultrasonic sensors.